seomoz/interpol/README.md

 Let's look at this YAML file, point-by-point:

 * `name` can be anything you want.
 Each endpoint should have a different name.
-Interpol uses it in schema validation error messages.
+Moz-Interpol uses it in schema validation error messages.
 It is also used by the documentation app.
 * `route` defines the sinatra route for this endpoint.
 Note that while